naphtron/Life4Kids/README.md

 2. Specify this port number in your `.env` file with the corresponding variable name.

 ## Conclusion
-If you have any suggestions, encounter any issues, or would like to contribute to the project, please don't hesitate to (reach out)[mailto🧑‍🚀].
-You can submit feedback, bug reports, or feature requests through our GitHub repository's issue tracker.
+If you have any suggestions, encounter any issues, or would like to contribute to the project, please don't hesitate to [reach out](mailto:ronymu2gi@gmail.com).